-Cool-do own (Purpose is to begin recovery) Γime: 3-10 mins Assemble participants appropriately to start the cool-down A gradual decrease in intensity Involve all participants General exercises or games to loosen muscles and lower body temperature Relaxation exercises Games requiring imagination/imagery Stretching, especially of muscles most used Stretching games that appeal to the imagination End class with an enjoyable activity Active Start should include a good-bye song or activity Conclu rion (Durnosa is to debrief sympacts and tall them about the part practice) Time: 1-2 mins Ision (Purpose is to debrief gymnasts and tell them about the next practice) 11111e.
-1-2 1111115 Provide and ask for feedback on what went well and what can be improved Tell gymnasts about the next lesson 5 · · · · · · · · · · · · · · · · · · · O P Say goodbye to each gymnast as he or she leaves EVALU ATION How effectively did the lesson incorporate the FMPs you wanted to focus on?
+Cool-do lown (Purpose is to begin recovery) Time: 3-10) mins

+Assemble participants appropriately to start the cool-down ļ

+A gradual decrease in intensity ļ

+Involve all participants ļ

+General exercises or games to loosen muscles and lower body temperature

+Relaxation exercises

+Games requiring imagination/imagery

+Stretching games that appeal to the imagination

+End class with an enjoyable activity ļ

+Active Start should include a good-bye song or activity ļ

+Conclus usion (Purpose is to debrief gymnasts and tell them about the next practice) Time: 1-3 2 mins

+Provide and ask for feedback on what went well and what can be improved ļ

+Tell gymnasts about the next lesson l

+· · · · · · · · · · · · · · · · · · · ļ

+Lead group cheer l

+Say goodbye to each gymnast as he or she leaves

+EVALU JATION

 Did it incorporate other FMPs as well?

 Was there a fitness component (physical & motor)?

 Did the activities allow for movement choices, challenges and discovery?

 Was there continuous activity?
 Were there any "traffic jams"?
-If so, how can they be eliminated ted?
+If so, how can they be eliminated?

 Were the activities appropriate for the age, ability and size of the group?

+Was the environment safe?

 Was there sufficient time?
 Too much time?

 Did everyone have fun?

 What do you think worked well in the lesson?

+What didn't work well during the lesson?

 What would you do differently next time?

 If you deviated from your lesson plan, what did you do and why did you choose to do that?